triangledirt/books/RAPE!.md

 So I get his leash and we lock up the door.

 Laely insist on holding the leash.
 We promenade around the low lands and Laely leadin' us this way and that.
-I followin' the two of them, it seem like---Laely callin' the shots.
+I followin' the two of them, it seem like—Laely callin' the shots.

-"Laely, not-bitch, what does you think about me lickin' your pussy---just a little bit.
+"Laely, not-bitch, what does you think about me lickin' your pussy—just a little bit.
 Me be's thinkin' that after the beatin' you took you's could be usin' a little tongue lovin' on yo' pussy.
 What does you think?"

 "Well," she say, "I'll think about it."
 Then she silent for a long time.